Skip to main content

 • Anything that involves opening a switchboard or running new cable

 Bathrooms have specific electrical safety zones (Zones 0, 1, and 2 under AS/NZS 3000) that determine what type of fixtures can be installed where.
 A licensed electrician knows these rules and will ensure your installation is compliant.
-An unlicensed installation creates a genuine safety risk and will fail a building inspection.

 In NSW, you cannot do your own electrical work unless you hold a licence.
 This applies to replacing a light fitting as much as it does to running new cable.